pearcej/cppds/_sources/AlgorithmAnalysis/BigONotation.rst

         10 million? ``|blank|``

         -   :8: Correct!
-            :x: Incorrect.
+            :2: Incorrect.
 Remember, think about what it means for the n to be squared.
         -   :200: Correct!
             :x: Incorrect.
 Remember, think about what it means for the n to be squared.